 As the outside pressure reduces, the disc shuts, thus preventing any backflow.

 Brass Foot Check Valves

 It is a valve with a filter on the inlet side that prevents debris that may lead to clogging in the piping.

-Majorly, they are useful in places where the pump is above the suction line such as water well or fuel tank suction pipe.
+Majorly, they are useful in places where the pump is above the suction line such as water wells or fuel tank suction pipes.